saraserafino/CS50-Web-Programming-with-Python-and-JavaScript/Final project/README.md

 - **`favourites`**: displays the user's saved recipes.
 - **`search`**: search for recipes where the query is contained in the title, procedure or ingredients.
 - **`add_recipe`** and **`edit_recipe`**: only the super user can add new recipes and edit them.
-- **`meal_plan`**: allows users to create and manage meal plans.
+- **`generate_mealplan`** and **`mealplan_result`**: allow users to create and modify meal plans.

 ### Static Files
-- **CSS**: custom styles for the application, including responsive design.
+- **CSS**: custom styles for the application, including responsive design, such as the "copied!" message when the grocery list is copied.
 - **JavaScript**: handles dynamic features like chosen plugin, infinite scroll, portion scaling, ingredient checklists, recipe editing, adding and removing an ingredient when creating a recipe.
+Particularly in the mealplan application, it shows and hides the ingredient selection field when generating a plan and, most importantly, it allows the user to modify a meal plan by dragging each meal and blocking it for future generation; it also allows the user to copy the grocery list.
-- **Images**: uploaded recipe images are stored in the `media` directory.
+- **Images**: personally uploaded recipe images are stored in the `media` directory, while others are public urls.
 -
 ## How to run
 ```bash